Networking

 • If a message is lost, it is simply gone

-UDP is ideal when speed matters more than reliability: DNS name resolution (a fast, independent lookup where a retry is cheap — though DNS falls back to TCP when a response is too large for a single UDP packet), live GPS position broadcasts in navigation apps, and real-time game state updates (player positions and bullet trajectories in FPS games).
+UDP is ideal when speed matters more than reliability: DNS name resolution (a fast, independent lookup where a retry is cheap — though DNS falls back to TCP when a response is too large for a single UDP packet), live GPS position broadcasts in navigation apps, and live financial-market tick streams pushed to traders’ dashboards (where a stale price is no longer worth waiting for).

 TCP (Transmission Control Protocol)